 - Have students each research two facts about Afghanistan (e.g., languages, religion, population, area, capital, life expectancy, literacy rate, monetary unit, flag, geographical features, climate, historical information, art, architecture, music, media).
-Have volunteers compile the information for a "Quick Facts" sheet or a bulletin board display. - Read the Author's Note (pages 159-162) for background information and context. - Provide information about the author, Deborah Ellis, from online interviews, videos and the About the Author section on the final page of Mud City. - Display a series of maps of Afghanistan and have students consider its geographical features such as its landlocked situation, bodies of water, regions, major cities and bordering countries.
+Have volunteers compile the information for a "Quick Facts" sheet or a bulletin board display. - Read the Author's Note (pages 137-138) for background information and context. - Provide information about the author, Deborah Ellis, from online interviews, videos and the About the Author section on the final page of Mud City. - Display a series of maps of Afghanistan and have students consider its geographical features such as its landlocked situation, bodies of water, regions, major cities and bordering countries.
 Have them discuss the effects of these features on the people who live there.
 Have them also figure out where it is relative to your latitudinal location, and its size compared with your province or state. - Have students view photo essays or other collections of photographs of Afghanistan and have them discuss their responses with a partner or small group. - If students have not read the first two books in the series, explain that Mud City is the third in a series of four novels set in Afghanistan featuring Parvana and her family and friends.
 Read students the synopses of the first two novels, The Breadwinner and Parvana's Journey found at the end of Mud City.
-Explain that Mud City's protagonist is Shauzia, Parvana's friend.
+Explain that Mud City's protagonist is Shauzia, Parvana's friend. - See the maps on page 9 of the book, and encourage students to refer to them as they encounter place names during their reading.